basedwon/newk/README.md

 [![Github](https://img.shields.io/badge/Github%20-%20?logo=github&color=%23383a40)](https://github.com/basedwon/newk)
 [![Twitter](https://img.shields.io/badge/@basdwon%20-%20?logo=twitter&color=%23383a40)](https://twitter.com/basdwon)
 [![Discord](https://img.shields.io/badge/Basedwon%20-%20?logo=discord&color=%23383a40)](https://discordapp.com/users/basedwon)

+A powerful JS library for building decentralized applications with a focus on ease of use and flexibility.
+It offers a straightforward API for messaging and pub/sub patterns, wrapped with decorators for additional functionalities like encryption and seeding.
+The `Newk` class is the entry point, and `NknConnect` is provided for establishing connections using nkn-multi-client.

 A JavaScript library that provides a flexible, transport-layer abstraction for various network protocols.
 By utilizing a base transport class, `newk` allows for easy extension and customization of network communication patterns.
 It comes with an NKN (New Kind of Network) transport implementation and supports message routing, publish/subscribe patterns, and basic message handling.